Professor A. E. Weinbaum

 All papers must accomplish the following...

-• Explore provisional answers to the question(s) raised or explain why the question(s) are important to raise and answer—in other words, explore what is at stake in your approach to the reading(s).
+- Explore provisional answers to the question(s) you have raised or explain why your question(s) are important to raise and answer—in other words, explore what is at stake in your particular take on the readings you have clustered together.

 NB: you may bring in supplementary readings but should not treat readings or materials not already on the syllabus.